 - Coupons that can be combined with sale prices to reduce the cost of a toy even further

 One popular giveaway is the annual 12 Days of Nick Jr. Holiday Sweepstakes, which typically starts in late November and offers toys as some of the daily prizes.
 You can enter daily throughout the promotion.
-Weespring also has an annual holiday giveaway that begins in December and includes toys, such as bikes and stuffed animals, as some of the potential prizes.
+The Toy Insider also has an annual holiday giveaway that begins in December and includes a room full of the year's hottest toys as the grand prize.

 Gifts Aren't Everything